SwarmStorm/awesome/README.md

 *   [tableflowhq/csv-import](https://github.com/tableflowhq/csv-import) - The open-source CSV importer, maintained by @tableflowhq

+*   [superagent-ai/superagent](https://github.com/superagent-ai/superagent) - Superagent protects your AI applications against prompt injections, data leaks, and harmful outputs.
+Embed safety directly into your app and prove compliance to your customers.

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
 Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

 *   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Your API ⇒ Paid MCP.
 Instantly.